 Please see the Program Learning Outcomes for the NDSU HEM program.

 HEM at NDSU offers a four-year BS degree in Hospitality and Event Management.
 HEM degree provides you with specialized instruction in the operation of hospitality and event businesses.
 Curriculum is designed to help you master the fundamentals of managing hotels, resorts and spas, casinos, restaurants, meeting and convention venues, and tourism destinations.

 A 24-credit minor in business is required with this major.
 The minor provides a strong basic business background on which we build depth of knowledge concerning the specifics of marketing and management in the hospitality industry.

 Learn more about Business Administration minor ⇒

-A minor in Hospitality and Tourism Management (HTM) is available.
-The 18-credit minor in HTM will provide a student with a basic background in the field.
+A minor in Hospitality and Event Management (HEM) is available.
+The 18-credit minor in HEM will provide a student with a basic background in the field.
 Students often combine this with a major in Business Administration, Management, Marketing, Strategic Communications, Interior Design, Sport Management, University Studies, or Apparel, Retail Merchandising, and Design.

 The 2020 NDSU Career Outcomes Report shows that 100% of our graduates were employed in full-time jobs six months post-graduation.

-We are the only four-year HTM program in North Dakota accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).
+We are the only four-year HEM program in North Dakota accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).

 The program has undergone this process to ensure students receive a quality education.
 The ACPHA guidelines and standards help us pursue excellence in the area of hospitality administration.
 Learn more about ACPHA ⇒